oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/session-03.md

 - Reliquary Core (token): single-use downgrade to an anchor effect
 - Vial of “Lot Ysabeau”: revive a flower/corpse for one sentence; risk 1 Corruption
 - Ferryman’s Passage: advantage on travel checks along the Stir to Parravon
+ - Hansi’s Patrol Schedule (handout): spend to negate one random patrol complication during the heist or chase

 ---